 Location: 2 Chome-1-7 Ogimachi, Kita Ward

 Osaka Castle is one of the most popular Osaka places of Interest.
 The castle was built in 1583, on the former grounds of the Honganji Temple.
 It’s surrounded by citadels, gates, turrets, stone walls and moats.
 The Osaka castle park covers around 2 square kilometres which include a hall, sports facilities and lots of lovely greenery.
-The park is most popular during the cherry blossom season in April.
+The park is most popular during the cherry blossom season in April – as it has around 3,000 cherry blossom trees on the grounds, definitely one of the Osaka things to see if you’re here during this time.

 The castle has been destroyed and rebuilt several times, with its current state being a rebuild in 1997.
 Due to this, the interior of the castle is now very modern and even includes an elevator – perfect for prams and those in wheelchairs.
 The castle also features a museum where you can learn all about its history.